 Prioritize your sleep!
-For more info on the positive effects of sleep, and how to improve sleep quality please see my Sound Asleep in 21 nights program.
+For more info on the positive effects of sleep and how to improve sleep quality please see my Sound Asleep in 21 Nights Program.

-Cholesterol (which is found in saturated fat), is one of the most essential building blocks of testosterone.
+Cholesterol (which is found in animal-derived saturated fat), is one of the most essential building blocks of testosterone.
 Cells convert cholesterol to free testosterone.
 In fact, testosterone cells are made from cholesterol.

 The Ideal Breakfast for Improving Your Testosterone Levels?